alston26/alston26/README.md

 ### Other Projects:

-Check out my repositories to see more of my work in software development, neural networks, and simulations.
+Check out my repositories for more of my work in software development, neural networks, and simulations.

 ### Current Project:

 I'm currently in a research program working with various PiM simulators and looking to create a framework for creating such simulators.
-Hopefully, I will be able to create my own simulator by the end the of the Summer!
+Hopefully, I will be able to create my own simulator by the end of the Summer!

 ## Connect with Me
 [LinkedIn](www.linkedin.com/in/alston-chen-993b61183)

 Email: achen26@amherst.edu